 Two years later, the cousin died.
 Even after giving instructions to the solicitor for a new will that reflected their arrangement, she died without executing the will.

 It was accepted by Mrs Webb that Mrs Lothian kept her promise to the cousin, but she argued about her sister getting benefit from the situation as she got free boarding and lodging while for family holidays, she also used the hotel.
 She argued counterbalancing of the Lothians’ detriment because of this, and therefore their entitlement should be around £40,000 plus travel expenses.

 The judge said that the boarding and lodging received was not any kind of meaningful compensation or countervailing benefit for the provided commitment at the outset and they both adhered to it.
-The judge decide that the only appropriate award was to grant Mrs Lothian the whole net residuary estate, after any legacies payable under the earlier will is satisfied.
+The judge decides that the only appropriate award was to grant Mrs Lothian the whole net residuary estate after any legacies payable under the earlier will is satisfied.

 The case demonstrated how in appropriate circumstances, the courts uphold a promise made by a testator of a will which is contradictory to the actual will.

-A Family Mediation service Crawley can help families there to deal with issue during divorce.
+A Family Mediation service Crawley can help families there to deal with the issue during a divorce.
 They can reach an agreement avoiding court by going for a Family Mediation service Crawley.

 A test for pairs with children can end up being a really demanding time in a family’s life if they are not familiar with the symptoms and signs of Will Disputes in between households.
 Sometimes, these conflicts can also become physical and cause injury to one or both events.